krutikabapat/krutikabapat.github.io/_posts/2019-10-17-Swish-Vs-Mish-Latest-Activation-Functions.md

 ![png](https://raw.githubusercontent.com/krutikabapat/krutikabapat.github.io/master/assets/Mish_learningrate.png)

-5. It has also been observed that when the width of the neural network is increased i.e the number of neaurons in a layer increased from 100 o 1024 in case of MNIST and CIFAR-10 classification, the test accuracy was always higher in case of Mish then Swish.
+5. It has also been observed that when the width of the neural network is increased i.e the number of neurons in a layer increased from 100 o 1024 in case of MNIST and CIFAR-10 classification, the test accuracy was always higher in case of Mish then Swish.

 ![png](https://raw.githubusercontent.com/krutikabapat/krutikabapat.github.io/master/assets/Mish_width.png)

-6. The table below shows the test summary of Mean acuuracy, Mean loss and some other details abput Mish and Swish and Mish outperforms Swish in all of the parameters.
+6. The table below shows the test summary of mean acuuracy, mean loss and some other details abput Mish and Swish and Mish outperforms Swish in all of the parameters.

 ![png](https://raw.githubusercontent.com/krutikabapat/krutikabapat.github.io/master/assets/statistic.png)